tsakane28/latex-solaris/README.md

 2. Camera Transformation:

-* The camera position and viewing direction are set by gluLookAt(), which defines where the camera is in the scene and where it’s looking:
+* The camera position and viewing direction are set by gluLookAt(), which defines where the camera is in the scene and where it's looking:

 ```gluLookAt(0.0, 15.0, 25.0,0.0, 0.0, 0.0,0.0, 1.0, 0.0)```